Diploma Course

 Part Two – Social and Mundane Astrology

-Study the charts of countries so that you gain some insight into interpreting them.
-Learn about outer planetary cycles from the Neptune, Pluto cycle to the Jupiter, Saturn cycle.
+Countries, like people, have birth charts.
+By studying the charts of countries you will gain some insight into interpreting them.
+Learn how the planetary cycles from the Neptune, Pluto cycle to the Jupiter, Saturn cycle can help in our understanding of major political and global events.
 Then you will discover how crucial aspect phases often reflect major social and political trends.
 Explore these in the light of political developments, in science, the arts and in the generations.
 Explore one technique for determining the outcome of general elections and referendums.
 Does it work, or is it hit and miss?
-You can aksi exokire the use of the Part of Fortune and the Part of Spirit used since ancient times.

 Fee for Module 7 is £375.

-Reduced tution fee for Module 7 is £285.
+Reduced tuition fee for Module 7 is £285.

 Number of Lessons and Exercises in Part One of Module 7.
 There are 5 lessons and 5 exercises, one of them including the history of astrology project.
-Part Two should be ready in 2022, and will have 7 lessons and 2 exercises, one of which is a mundane project.
+Part Two will have 7 lessons and 2 exercises, one of which is a mundane project.

 Module 8 – Advanced Interpretation Techniques and Working as an Astrologer

-Advanced Interpretation Techniques.
 The Asteroids and Chiron.
 So far, the asteroids and the centaur, Chiron, have not been covered as far as interpretation is concerned.
-This is because it can be confusing to handle too much at once, but they have their place in chart interpretation.
+This is because it can be confusing to handle too much at once, and they are probably better used for specific areas of interpretation.
 They are introduced here, so you can learn more about them if you would like to.

 Solar and Lunar Returns.
 The Solar Return shows the transits for the birthday, i.e. the time the Sun returns to its natal position.
 It can be used as additional information in a year’s forecast.
 Likewise, the Lunar Return shows the transits for the time and date that the Moon returns to its natal degree each month.
 It can be used to gain some insight into themes for the following month.

 Boundaries.
 Gain some insight into boundaries, such as being clear about what you can offer and what you cannot cover.
-Another reason, is being clear about practical issues, such as fees and length of sessions.
-Find out how to deal with issues, such as the importance of time keeping, and what to do if you are finding it difficult to end a session.
+How do you handle fees and the practical side of handling consultations?
+Find out how to deal with issues, such as time keeping, and what to do if you are finding it difficult to end a session.
 Think about the possibility of offering long-term work with some clients.
 Discover how to gain some essential skills, such as knowing your limits, listening and mirroring.

 The practical side of running a business.
 If you have little or no experince in running a business, find out about issues such as self-employment or setting up a company, tax liabilities, keeping accounts, and budgeting.
 Where is the best place to work from – home, or in a centre?
 Find out about privacy and data protection regulations.
 Explore the possibility of taking out public liability and professional indemnity insurance.
 Discover what you can do to advertise and market your work as an astrologer, and grapple with that dinosaur – social media!